AbhinavPatel271/RIde_Sharing_website/README.md

 # Ride Sharing Website

+**Troubleshooting -**
+1. I have used firebase for authentication which sometimes fails on local network, in this case try using a VPN for login.
+2. Sometimes on few of the VPN services, render(on which my postgres database is hosted) doesn't work , so after login(using VPN) , turn off the VPN and restart the backend again by running node index.js in the ride_backend directory.

 <p>I have done and submitted and all the required files within the actual deadline of the PS,
    I have just added few comments(for explanation) in the files and updated the readme a little after the deadline.
    So, please consider this 🙏.</p>